Algorithms for Distance Problems in Continuous Graphs: Diameter in continuous graphs of bounded treewidth

+The last term can be computed by \cref{lem:AB} because the edge sets defining $\HH_A$ and $\HH_C$ are disjoint, but the running time depends on the size of $S$.
+The first two terms can be computed recursively.
+Note that through the recursion, each edge may be added artificially to keep the distances correct at most once; after adding $ss'\in E'$ with length $d_G(s,s')$, it will never have to be added again.
+Thus, the multiplicity of the parallel edges is at most two.

 Now we have two regimes depending on whether we want to assume that the treewidth is constant, as done in~\cite{CABELLO2009815}, or whether we want to consider the treewidth a parameter, as done in~\cite{BHM20}.
 The same distinction was made in~\cite{Cabello22}.
 This difference affects the time to find a tree decomposition and the number of portals in a balanced separation.
-In both cases we use that an $n$-vertex graph with treewidth $k$ has $O(kn)$ edges~\cite{Bodlaender98}.
+In both cases we use that a graph with $n$ vertices and treewidth $k$ has $O(kn)$ edges~\cite{Bodlaender98}.

-\begin{theorem} Let $k\ge 2$ be an integer constant.
-Let $G$ be a graph with $n$ vertices, treewidth at most $k$, nonnegative edge-lengths, and let $\GG$ be the corresponding continuous graph.
+\begin{theorem} Let $k\ge 2$ be an integer constant, and let $\GG$ be the continuous graph defined by a graph $G$ with $n$ vertices, treewidth at most $k$, and nonnegative edge-lengths.
 Let $H$ be a subgraph of $G$ and let $\HH\subseteq \GG$ be the corresponding continuous subgraph.
-We can compute the diameter $\diam(\HH,\GG)$ in $O(n \log^{4k-2} n)$ time. \end{theorem}
+The diameter $\diam(\HH,\GG)$ can be computed in $O(n \log^{4k-2} n)$ time. \end{theorem}